photo philippa gedge http://philippagedge.com

 I returned to the Potter universe in 2015 to work with Stuart Craig on Fantastic Beasts and where to find them, Fantastic Beasts; the Crimes of Grindlewald and Fantastic Beasts; The Secrets of Dumbledore.

 I spent the covid lockdown returning to my traditional roots- painting and drawing with real materials.
-Judge Dredd and Batman but also re-paints of my most well known digital concept art from Star Wars and others.
+Judge Dredd and Batman but also re-paints of my most well known digital concept art from Star Wars and others as well as a few sets of cards for Magic the Gathering.

-Most recently worked for production designer Chris Seagers on Spielberg produced 'Masters of the Air', directed by Cary Fukunaga for Apple Tv .
+Most recently worked for production designer Chris Seagers on Spielberg produced 'Masters of the Air', directed by Cary Fukunaga for Apple TV and Blade Runner 99 TV Series for Amazon.

 Interviews